pmartR/PMart_ShinyApp/www/help_modals/normalization_tab.md

 ## Manual

 Select your normalization scheme and hit 'Diagnostics for normalization selection'; the app will check if this normalization approach induces bias in your data.
 When finished, a modal will appear displaying the results of the analysis.
 If you are satisfied with the current settings for normalization, click 'Apply normalization'.
+If you wish to try a different normalization approach, simply select a different subset and normalization function and click the ‘Diagnostics for normalization selection’ button to evaluate the new selection.

 ## SPANS